IRB-Ready Phase 1/2 — PTSD Primary · Autoimmune Adjunctive

 Milestone roadmap

-Project Lucid is an IRB-ready Phase 1 pilot — N=12 — studying 50mg sublingual esketamine 3×/week for 4 weeks in adults with PTSD.
+Project Lucid is an IRB-ready Phase 1/2 open-label pilot — N=12 (up to 15 enrolled to ensure 12 completers) — studying 50mg sublingual esketamine 3×/week for 4 weeks in adults with co-occurring PTSD and autoimmune disease.
+CAPS-5 is the primary endpoint; autoimmune disease activity is exploratory.
+One pilot, two indication readouts.
 Each milestone below represents an investor catalyst event.

 Q3 2026